InsureMO/rainbow-o23/o23-n6/README.md

 - All properties are relative paths, calculated relative to their parent node.
 Therefore, within a loop, only the values of each element can be accessed.

+### Want TypeOrm Cursor?

+Simply let the loop data be an instanceof `TypeOrmDataIterator`, see test case.

+> Feel free to use your own `LoopDataIterator`.

 ### Known Issues

 - Cannot apply auto filter into merged cells correctly, each cell will display a filter, which should only be displayed on the last cell.